luistmbraga/movie-finder/README.md

 The domain could be optimized and just one could be used because of similarity.
 But there are two domains for training and demonstration reasons.

-The styling was taken very serously since what matters here is technical training.
+The styling wasn't taken very serously since what matters here is technical training.

 ## Getting Started